ProAi-0121/spoti-overlay/README.md

 ├── spoti.py          # Main application (entry point)
 ├── spoti.spec        # PyInstaller build configuration
 ├── requirements.txt  # Python dependencies
-├── .env.example      # Example environment configuration
 ├── .gitignore
 ├── icon.ico          # Application icon
-├── bag.png           # UI asset
+├── bag.png           # UI asset (settings background)
 ├── bag2.png          # UI asset
-├── example.png       # UI asset
+├── example.png       # UI asset (position button icon)
+├── monitor.png       # UI asset (position-picker monitor image)
 ├── ok.png            # UI asset
 ├── screen.png        # UI asset
-├── top_left_image.png# UI asset
+└── top_left_image.png# UI asset
-└── test.py           # Earlier standalone tkinter prototype
 ```

 ## Troubleshooting

-**"Application error" / browser doesn't open on first run**
-Make sure `SPOTIPY_CLIENT_ID`, `SPOTIPY_CLIENT_SECRET`, and `SPOTIPY_REDIRECT_URI` are set in `.env`, and that the Redirect URI exactly matches the one configured in your Spotify Developer app.
+**Nothing is shown on the overlay**
+Make sure something is currently playing (in any app — Spotify, YouTube, a browser, etc.).
+If the media session is closed or paused, the overlay may show "No song playing".

 **Play control (play/pause/next) doesn't work**
-Playback-modification scopes work best with a Spotify **Premium** account.
-Also confirm media keys aren't intercepted by another app.
+Confirm the global media keys aren't intercepted by another app (e.g. a laptop with a media-key Fn overlay or another media controller).

 **The overlay stays in the way**
-Use the right-click menu → **Overlay** to toggle it, or press `Alt+H` to hide/show it.
+Right-click the overlay → **Overlay Mode** to turn on the window border so you can move it by the title bar, or press `Alt+H` to hide/show it.

-**HTTP redirect / localhost permission prompt isn't accepted**
-Use a plain `http://localhost:8888/callback` as shown.
-If the port is busy, update both the Spotify app and `SPOTIPY_REDIRECT_URI`.
+**A hotkey doesn't do anything**
+Hotkeys are validated and unparseable ones are skipped (and printed to the console).
+Make sure no other app has reserved that shortcut.

 ## License